• Go to app

 7. Dalo

-Believed to be one of the earlier cultivated plants, Dalo is a root vegetable sometimes known as Taro and is a staple food of Fiji and again is similar to yams.
+Believed to be one of the earlier cultivated plants, Dalo is a root vegetable sometimes known as Taro and is a staple Fiji food and again is similar to yams.

 8. Ivy Yaca or Tavioka